As a civilian, John Baskeyfield spent his time as a butcher, but during the Battle of Arnhem, he turned his skills to a different type of killing.

 Paratroopers from the 11th Battalion were stationed in houses close by, and they dealt with enemy infantry.

-Baskeyfield lay there all alone, reloading, aiming and firing his anti-tank gun at the enemy armor.
+Baskeyfield lay there all alone, reloading, aiming and firing his anti-tank gun at the enemy armour.
 He continued this until one of his guns was put out of action.

 This was no problem for the fearless youngster, who simply crawled to the second gun – whose crew also lay dead – and carried on with the job.
 With it, he destroyed one self-propelled gun in just two rounds but was killed shortly afterward, when a tank fired on his position.